openbermuda/karmapi/docs/nodice/mission.rst

 L < M < N and m > n > o > p

+Maverick meer cat

+How could you miss that one?

+mm mc mc++ and e = mcc and hockey too eh?

+every letter covered there

+the best teacher of them all

+and there's been a lot of good teachers

+showing examples with code

+pw a bit help and others too

+fab scotty, best of the best.

+and dc s and qed or was it c.

+wd and rm c or s.  thank you all.

+for keeping it going for the rest of us.

 to zesty and back to the artful

 Not the dodger, not dodgy